At Infectious Diseases Hub we aim to keep clinicians and researchers informed on the latest research and news – from bench to bedside.

 According to the World Health Organization: “Infectious diseases are caused by pathogenic microorganisms, such as bacteria, viruses, parasites or fungi”.
 Many microorganisms live in or on our body normally, and are completely harmless.
 However, infectious diseases occur when some organisms cause disfunction under certain conditions.

 How are infectious diseases spread?

 Infectious diseases can be spread by a variety of methods.
-Many infectious diseases are spread either directly or indirectly person to person.
+Many infectious diseases are spread either directly or indirectly from person to person.
 Direct transmission occurs when an infected person touches or exchanges bodily fluids with an uninfected person.
 For example, in sexually transmitted diseases, such as HIV and chlamydia, sexual contact is responsible for transmission.
 Examples of indirect contact includes contaminated food or water, as seen in E. coli transmission, contaminated objects or insect bites.

 Infectious diseases can also be transmitted from animals to humans, and these disease are often referred to as zoonoses.

 The World Health Organization reports that infectious diseases are responsible for over 17 million deaths every year.
 Changing socioeconomic and environmental factors (in addition to news drugs and vaccines) have led to a rise in some infectious diseases, and a decrease in others.